 In this post, I highlight some of the main reasons why people leave South Africa.
 There appears to have been a sharp increase in the number of people leaving South Africa in the past few years.
 However, migration is something that has been happening for decades, all over the world.
 It’s not just an African issue.
 With that said, some of the motivating factors for people leaving South Africa are different to people who might emigrate from Australia, or the UK, or America.
 They just are.

 Push and Pull Factors for leaving South Africa

-We left South Africa, the second time, in June 2018.
-Speaking from personal experience and from talking to others (as I work on my new podcast launching soon, The Migration Generation,) the reasons can be separated into two different categories: Push Factors and Pull Factors.
+We left South Africa, for the second time, in June 2018.
+Speaking from personal experience and from talking to others (as I work on my podcast The Migration Generation,) the reasons can be separated into two different categories: Push Factors and Pull Factors.

 Push Factors – These are reasons that make people want to leave South Africa.
 They are the things that push people to leave.

-Pull Factors – These are the reasons that pull people to other countries.
+Pull Factors – These are the reasons that pull people towards other countries.
 Every country offers different things, but most of the pull factors can be grouped together.

 What are the main Push Factors for people leaving South Africa?

 - Crime and personal security.
 The crime rate in South Africa is one of the highest in the world.
 People need to protect themselves and their possessions and this comes at a cost too.
 The rate of rape, murder, hijackings and theft is extremely high.
 Many people don’t want to live with the constant threat of this every single day and night.
 The alternative of a safer living environment, with less crime, is a huge push factor for most people.